🐣 EASTER SALE — LIFETIME DEALS ARE LIVE • Pay Once, Create Forever

 What Is a Book Dedication Page and Where Does It Go?

-A dedication is a short, optional front matter element where the author formally dedicates the book to someone or a cause.
-It is typically placed on the recto (right-hand) page immediately after the copyright page and before acknowledgements or the table of contents.
+A dedication is a short, optional front matter page where the author dedicates the book to someone, a group, or a cause.
+In most print layouts, it usually shows up on the recto (right-hand) page right after the copyright page and before acknowledgements or the table of contents.

 Current Publishing Trends Impacting Dedications